Rose Cross: Thelema

 The symbol of the rosy cross played a substantial role within the system of Thelema as developed by Aleister Crowley.
 In a cosmological context, the rose is Nuit, the infinitely expanded goddess of the night sky, and the cross is Hadit, the ultimately contracted atomic point.
 For Crowley, it was the job of the adept to identify with the appropriate symbol so to experience the mystical conjunction of opposites, which leads to attainment.
 In this sense, the rose cross is a grand symbol of the Great Work:

-Crowley also believes that this process is reflected in the sexual act:
+Crowley also believed that this process is reflected in the sexual act:

 The rosy cross is further symbolic of the grade of Adeptus Minor in the A∴A∴, the Qabalistic sphere of Tiphareth on the Tree of Life, the magical formula INRI, and the concepts of Light (LVX) and Life.

 Ordo Templi Orientis

 The rose cross also has a place in the system of Ordo Templi Orientis.
 It is associated with the Fifth Degree, the title of which is "Sovereign Prince Rose-Croix, and Knight of the Pelican and Eagle."
 Of it, Crowley writes in "An Intimation with Reference to the Constitution of the Order":